 Considerable loss in hair.
 Telogen effluvium causes a very noticeable reduction in hair volume.
 While losing roughly 50 to 100 strands of hair daily is normal, the count could be much higher with this condition.

 Diffuse hair loss.
-One of the main differences between telogen effluvium and male pattern baldness is that pattern hair loss happens in a specific place — say, thinning on the crown or a receding hairline.
+One of the main differences between telogen effluvium and male pattern baldness is that male pattern hair loss happens in a specific place — say, thinning on the crown or a receding hairline.
 Meanwhile, telogen effluvium causes hair fall all over the scalp.

 Telogen effluvium affects men and women of all ages.
 In general, it doesn’t cause total baldness but instead causes overall thinning.

-Should you experience these symptoms for more than six months, you might be diagnosed with chronic telogen effluvium.
+If you experience these symptoms for more than six months, you might be diagnosed with chronic telogen effluvium.
 Sometimes, chronic telogen effluvium happens without a particular trigger.

 When this happens, hair that should be in the anagen (growth) phase of the hair growth cycle gets prematurely pushed into the telogen (resting) phase.